dainst/idai-field/src/manual/manual.en.md

 ## First steps

-After starting the client for the first time, the project "test" will be active, allowing you to experiment with the application's functionality using a set of test data.
-Please note that as long as the test project is selected, any newly created data sets will be deleted and all changes will be reset when restarting the client.
-For this reason, synchronization with other clients or databases is not performed for the test project.
+After starting the iDAI.field desktop application for the first time, the project "test" will be active, allowing you to experiment with the application's functionality using a set of test data.
+Please note that as long as the test project is selected, any newly created data sets will be deleted and all changes will be reset when restarting the application.
+For this reason, synchronization with other iDAI.field instances or databases is not performed for the test project.

-In order to work with the client productively, you should first follow these steps:
+In order to work with iDAI.field productively, you should first follow these steps:

 1. The submenu **Settings**, which is accessible via the menu "iDAI.field" (MacOS) respectively "File" (Windows), allows you to change some basic settings applied to all projects.
 As a first step, please enter your editor name.
 This name will be stored in the database along with every change you make.
-It is strongly recommended to fill in this field, especially if data is going to be synchronized with other clients.
+It is strongly recommended to fill in this field, especially if data is going to be synchronized.

 2. In the submenu **Settings** you can also change the path to the image directory.
 This may be necessary if you want to access an image directory located on a network device (NAS) used by several users simultaneously.
-Please note that in each case images must be imported via the client.
+Please note that in each case images must be imported via the iDAI.field application.
 Image files that are manually placed in the image directory can **not** be used by the application.

 3. Click on the project name "test" in order to open the **Project management**.
 In this menu, you can create a new project by clicking the plus button.
 Allowed characters for the project name are letters, numbers and